eyenikeyev/active-directory/README.md

 <h3>Installing Active Directory on the Domain Controller</h3>

 <p>
 In DC-1, go to the Server Manager Dashboard and click on Add Roles and Features.
-Go through the installation process, at Server Roles check the box for Active Directory Domain Services
+Go through the installation process, at Server Roles check the box for Active Directory Domain Services.
 <p>
 <img src="https://i.imgur.com/wXo6MHZ.png" height="60%" width="60%" alt="Disk Sanitization Steps"/>
 <p>
 When installed, we now have to promote the server into a domain controller.
 You may notice a warning notification on the top right where the flag icon is.
 Click on that flag and click Promote this server to a domain controller.
 Click on Add a new forest and specify a domain name.
 For this tutorial, we'll name the domain mydomain.com, specifiy the password, and proceed with the install.
-You will be automatically signed out, re-log in through Remote Desktop, and the installation is fully completed
+You will be automatically signed out, re-log in through Remote Desktop, and the installation is fully completed.
 <p>
 <img src="https://i.imgur.com/6e8Hsc4.png" height="60%" width="60%" alt="Disk Sanitization Steps"/>
 <p>